mmzdouc/FERMO/README.md

 2. Download the latest Miniconda3 version from the [Conda website](https://docs.conda.io/en/latest/miniconda.html).
 Install the program (we recommend using the default settings).
 Details on the installation procedure can be found in [this Guide.](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html) Anaconda can also be used, but its installation requires substantially more disk space.
 Of note, other package managers may be used, but have not been tested.

-3. Once the package manager is installed, there are two options to run FERMO.
-The easiest option is by double-clicking the startup batch script `FERMO_START_WINDOWS.bat` in the FERMO directory.
+3. Once Miniconda3/Anaconda3 was installed, there are two options to run FERMO.
+The easiest option is by double-clicking the startup script `FERMO_START_WINDOWS.bat` in the FERMO directory.
 This script will start FERMO, create a package management environment, download and install all dependencies, and open a browser window where FERMO can be used (refresh after a few seconds if there is nothing to see).
-However, the script will only work if Miniconda3 or Anaconda3 were installed with default parameters (the startup script will check for a Conda installation in `C:\Users\your_username\miniconda3\` or `C:\Users\your_username\anaconda3\`).
+However, the script will only work if Miniconda3 or Anaconda3 were installed with default parameters (the startup script will check for an installation in `C:\Users\your_username\miniconda3\` or `C:\Users\your_username\anaconda3\`).

-4. If the script was not able to install and/or start FERMO, it might be because Miniconda3/Anaconda3 were installed on another drive than `C:`.
+4. If the script was not able to install and/or start FERMO, it might be because Miniconda3/Anaconda3 was installed on another drive than `C:`.
 In this case, start FERMO manually as indicated in step **5**.
 Alternatively, it is possible to edit the `FERMO_START_WINDOWS.bat` file and adapt the path variables to their system setup ( `MINICONDAPATH` and `MINIENVPATH` for Miniconda3 or `ANACONDAPATH` and `ANAENVPATH` for Anaconda3).

-5. **Manual install and start of FERMO**: Open the **Anaconda Prompt** from the Windows Start menu.
+5. **Manual installation and start of FERMO**: Open the **Anaconda Prompt** from the Windows Start menu.
 The following steps must be performed in the Anaconda prompt command line window.

 6. Navigate to the previously downloaded and unpacked FERMO directory, changing directories with the command `cd` and showing the contents of the current directory with the command `dir`.
 This must be done every time FERMO is started.